 - Preheat oven to 425F

-- Make the QUICK Mole Sauce.
-Place all the ingredients ( EXCEPT CHOCOLATE and TAHINI PASTE) in a blender.
+- Make the QUICK Mole Sauce: Place all the ingredients ( EXCEPT CHOCOLATE and TAHINI PASTE) in a blender.
 Blend until smooth.
 Place this Mole sauce in a small pot, bring to a simmer over medium heat, cover (it will splatter) and cook 7-8 minutes over medium-low heat.
 Stir in tahini sauce and chocolate until melted and combined.
 Taste, adjust salt and sweetness, adding a teaspoon of maple if necessary (some chocolate is sweeter than others).
 If it feels too thick, loosen a bit with water.
 Turn heat off and set aside

 - Assemble the Enchiladas.
 Gather your ingredients: crumbled queso (or jack cheese, drained rinsed black beans, roasted butternut squash and begin assembling the enchiladas.
-Fill each tortilla with 2-3 tablespoons crumbled queso, ¼ cup roasted squash and ⅛ cup black beans.
+Fill each tortilla with 2-3 tablespoons crumbled queso, ¼ cup butternut squash and ⅛ cup black beans.
 Roll and place seam side down in the baking dish over the mole sauce.
 When you have filled the baking dish, brush a generous amount of mole sauce all over the top of the enchiladas, saving any extra for touching up later.